How do I increase my chances of being approved for a mortgage after bankruptcy?

 You’ll still need to pay any debts not included in your bankruptcy order, such as student loans but outside of that you should be free from the debt and the restrictions associated with a bankruptcy order should be lifted.
 This means upon discharge from bankruptcy, you’re no longer limited with the amount of credit you can access, and pursuing a mortgage is viable.

 Improve your credit rating

 Some lenders may consider you soon after being discharged from bankruptcy, but others will need to see a period of responsible money management.
-This could take months, but more likely years for lenders to consider you for a mortgage and that too could be dependent on your deposit amount.
+You can improve your credit rating by: